 Transfer pricing is needed when two connected (same group/ownership) companies transact.
 E.g. sending money in return for overseas staff, software licenses, or other services.
 The amount sent has to be as if the companies were unconnected, so you can't use it to avoid tax, and you also can't send just the amount needed.
 The transfer pricing rules set how you should calculate this mark-up.

 When a group of companies (two or more companies who are owned by the same shareholders, or perhaps one company is owned by the other) need to send funds to each other in return for goods or services, the amount of money sent should be set using transfer pricing.
-Simply, it's a method of calculating a price for those goods or services, when you sell them to yourself.
+Simply, transfer pricing is a method of calculating a price for goods or services you sell from one company to another.

 Where it's just general funding (e.g. cash from a fundraise being moved to the operating company) this is covered by other mechanisms and transfer pricing is not relevant.
 We wrote about that here.